So, what’s the best type of olive oil for your health?

-If you have ever used a fine quality olive oil in a salad dressing or drizzled it over a warm winter stew, then you know how a good olive oil has the ability to brighten up any dish.
+If you’ve ever used a fine quality olive oil in a salad dressing or drizzled it over a warm winter stew, then you know how a great olive oil has the ability to brighten up any dish.

 Refined olive oil is considered to be of lesser quality than extra-virgin olive oil.
 Not only have the natural flavors of the olive been removed, but chemicals are used in its processing.

 The grassy, sometimes fruity notes that a good olive oil can carry in flavor are desirable.
 It’s also the mark of high-quality oil.